paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `PUBL_FigureS_aDNA_damage_Chlorobium_Flexilinea.Snakefile`: plot the summary of the ancient DNA damage of the samples with a HQ Chlorobium MAG against the representative MAG of the genus Chlorobium and Flexilinea of EMN001
+  - `PUBL_FigureS_ChlorobiumDNA_controls.Snakefile`: plot the overview of the relative abundance of *Chlorobium* DNA in the dental calculus samples compared to the environmental control samples from El Miron and the laboratory negative controls

 X. `ENVS`: conda environments for the use with Snakemake